Lee-moran/Planet_Earth/README.md

 - [Django Docs](https://docs.djangoproject.com/en/3.2/)
 - [Summernote GitHub Docs](https://github.com/summernote/summernote,)
 - [Cripsy Forms Docs](https://django-crispy-forms.readthedocs.io/en/latest/)
-- CodeInstitute - "I Think Therefore I Blog"
+- [CodeInstitute](https://codeinstitute.net/ie/) - "I Think Therefore I Blog"
 - [Searchbar](https://www.youtube.com/watch?v=AGtae4L5BbI&ab_channel=Codemy.com)

-I have to give a shout out the the tutuor suppport also for there help.
+I have to give a shout out the the tutuor suppport also for there help,

-#### Things I would change
+### Things I would change make better.

 After having a bit of a meltdown we have a function website..
 Things id like to improve or change
-- search bar to work differenlty. be able to stay on the same page while searching.
+- Search bar to work differenlty.
+Be able to stay on the same page while searching. ie on homepage and the serach bar as a drop down.
-- change the layout of comments section.
+- Change the layout of comments section, add an infinite cycle like facebook comments..
+- Create a profile page like github
+- Next would be to incororate chat/message element.. facebook message example.
+- Follow specif people/blog catergories that interest you.
+- Get a notifaction for new blogs that your interested in.
+- Thinking about removing home button all together as home is also the logo/name.